 We will then enjoy a late morning game drive as we make our way to our lodge for the next two nights which is situated in the middle of Chobe National Park.
 After settling in and enjoying lunch we will be in open 4×4 vehicles for an afternoon game drive in Chobe National Park which is world famous for spectacular game viewing.
 Luckily for us this park is also a famous birding destination and we will keep an eye out for Lappet-faced, White-backed, White-headed and Hooded Vultures, Tawny, Lesser Spotted, Martial and Wahlberg’s Eagles, Western-banded, Brown and Black-chested Snake-eagles, Dark Chanting Goshawks, Broad-billed and Purple Rollers.
 Yellow-billed and Red-billed Oxpeckers as well as Pearl-breasted, Grey-rumped, Lesser and Greater Strips Swallows are present in good numbers.
 On the way back to the lodge we will keep an eye open for Verreaux’s Eagle-owl, Barred Owlet as well as Lion, Leopard, African Wild Dog and Hyena.

-With an early start we have the advantage of having the park to ourselves since other game drive vehicles will only start making their way into the park.
+With an early start on day 8 we have the advantage of having the park to ourselves since other game drive vehicles will only start making their way into the park.
 While looking for any nocturnal animals and birds that might still be out and about, we will make our way towards the Teak and BroadleavedWoodland of the Kalwezi Valley and Nantanga cutline.
 Here we will focus on finding Arnott’s Chat,Broad-tailed and Long-tailed Paradise Whydah, Racket-tailed and Broad-billed Roller, Tree and Wood Pipit, Dusky Lark, Dickenson’s Kestrel, White-breasted Cuckoo-shrike, Bronze-winged Courser, Orange-winged Pytilia, Green-capped Eremomela, African Cuckoo-hawk, Ayer’s Hawk-eagle and Lizzard Buzzard.

 We will take a slow game drive back to the lodge for lunch looking for Roan, Sable, Zebra, Buffalo, Kudu, Elephant, Giraffe and if we are lucky Leopard.
 By mid-afternoon we will be back in the open game drive vehicles stopping at bird parties which normally contain Chinspot Batis, African Paradise- flycatcher, Cardinal and Golden-tailed Woodpecker, Violet-backed Starling, Yellow-throated Petronia, Southern Black Tit, Red-billed Firefinch, Black and Brown-crowned Tchagra, Green Woodhoopoe, Common Scimitarbill and Black-headed Oriole.
 Our main target for this afternoon will be to find Rosy-throated Longclaw around Puku Flats.
 By sunset we will again find ourselves on the deck of this beautiful lodge overlooking the Chobe River.